🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Here are some of the pros and cons of trading with Asian options:

-Useful for traders who have exposure to the underlying asset over time, like suppliers of commodities More complicated to price than standard options
+• Useful for traders who have ongoing exposure to the underlying asset over time, like suppliers of commodities or businesses that are managing currency exchange rate risks

 Asian Option Pricing

-Because Asian options are priced based on an average price instead of the closing price on the date of expiration, they experience lower volatility.
-This makes intuitive sense, since averaging several price values over time will tend to dampen out extreme values.
-Because volatility is a key measure of the price of an option, the lower volatility of Asian options generally means lower prices for options.
+Because Asian options are priced based on an average price instead of the spot price at expiration, they experience relatively lower volatility and are generally less expensive than standard options.
+This is because averaging several price values over time may dampen out extreme values.
+Because volatility is a key measure of the price of an option, the lower volatility of Asian options generally means lower prices as well.

 How Asian Option Pricing Works